 Lying Barbell Tricep Extension (Skull Crusher)

-Because the movement requires stability and precise control around the elbows, proper technique is essential to protect the joints and maintain constant tension on the triceps.
-Lying Barbell Tricep Extension is commonly programmed as a primary triceps builder or as an accessory lift following pressing movements in upper body or arm-focused workouts.
+Precise control around the elbow joint is essential to protect the joints and maintain constant triceps tension.
+Skull crushers are commonly programmed as a primary triceps builder or as accessory work following compound pressing movements in upper-body or arm-focused sessions.

-How to Perform the Lying Barbell Tricep Extension (Skull Crusher)
+How to perform the Lying Barbell Tricep Extension (Skull Crusher)

 - Lie flat on a bench with your feet planted firmly on the floor and grip the barbell with hands positioned shoulder-width apart using an overhand grip.